 Maintenance personnel should routinely perform periodic visual inspection of the UV lamp assembly.
-Typically, a viewing port or an access door window is sufficient for in-duct applications.
+Typically, a viewing port or an access door window is sufficient.
 Any burned-out or failing lamps should be replaced immediately.

 Depending on the application and environment, a maintenance plan may need to include direct physical inspection of the fixture.
-If the lamp has become dirty, it should be cleaned with a lint-free cloth and commercial glass cleaner or isopropyl alcohol.
+If the lamp has become dirty, it should be cleaned with a lint-free cloth and commercial glass cleaner or alcohol.

-Future UV-C systems may include a feedback component to alert maintenance personnel to UV-C lamp failure or UV-C output degradation.
+Future UV-C systems may include a feedback component to alert maintenance personnel to UV-C lamp failure or output decline.